BBVA/gitbook/bbva_labs_security.md

 ### Q.E.D. - Scalable, auditable and high-performance tamper-evident log

 QED is an open-source software that allows you to establish trust relations with others.
-It can be used in multiple scenarios: secure tamper evident data transfers, tamper-evident (system/application/business) logging, etc.
+It can be used in multiple scenarios: secure tamper-evident data transfers, tamper-evident (system/application/business) logging, etc.

-QED guarantees that the system itself, event when deployed into a non-trusted server, cannot be modified without being noticed.
+QED guarantees that the system itself, even when deployed into a non-trusted server, cannot be modified without being detected.
 It also provides verifiable cryptographic proofs in logarithmic relation (time and size) to the number of entries.

 QED aims to be scalable, resilient and ops friendly: